aipescience/queryparser/docs/examples.md

 ```

 Besides the touched columns that are stored inside of `qp.columns` we also
-get the `displayed_columns`.
-These are the columns that being selected
+get the `display_columns`.
+These are the columns that being selected (following the SELECT keyword)
 and may be aliased which is why it's useful to have a reference to which
 exact database column name they are pointing to.